nerc-project/nerc-docs/docs/other-tools/nfs/nfs-server-client-setup.md

     sudo chown -R nobody:nogroup /mnt/nfs_share/
     ```

     You can also tweak the file permissions to your preference.
-Here's we have given
+Here we have given
     the read, write and execute privileges to all the contents inside the directory.

     ```sh